sherbondy/s-system/README.md

 Tons of people on the internet are fascinated by L-systems.
 It's easy to see why: you can produce incredibly organic, aesthetically appealing results with just a few hours work.
 That said, there are hundreds, maybe thousands of reference L-system implementations of varying degrees of completeness.
 I should take heed of and respect these works and draw inspiration from them when appropriate.
 Below I'll maintain a list of all implementations and writings that have (directly or indirectly) influenced the design of this system:

 ### Implementations
+- L-system-fun
+- *A virtual laboratory* (See pages 193-200 of ABoP)

 ### Writings

+- The Algorithmic Beauty of Plants

 ## Random Thoughts